mfederczuk/latex-templates/README.md

 ## About ##

-This is a collection of my personal $\LaTeX$ templates that I mostly just use for school work.
+This is a small collection of personal $\LaTeX$ templates that I mostly just use for school work.

+The template files are located in the directory [`templates/`](templates).

 ## Usage ##

-The [`copy-template`](copy-template) script will copy one of the templates to a specified location.
+The [`copy-template`](copy-template) script takes in two arguments: the first one is the template source and the second is the target file.
+If the source argument contains any forward slashes (`/`) it is interpreted as a path to the template file.
+If the source argument does **not** contain any slashes, then the template is taken from the path `$XDG_DATA_HOME/latex-templates/templates/[SOURCE].tex`.

-The script supports template-only comments; any comment starting with two percent signs (`%%`) will be removed when copying.
+Any comments that start with **two** percent signs instead of just one (`%%`) are "template-only" comments and will be removed when the template is copied to its target.
-When an entire line is just a template-only comment, the entire line will be removed.
+If a line contains nothing but a template-only comment, then that entire line will be removed.

+The existing templates files from the directory [`templates/`](templates) have to be manually installed into the directory `$XDG_DATA_HOME/latex-templates/templates/` to use them.

 ## License ##